yldrmmuhammedemin/GeometricShapeRecognition/README.md

 # GeometricShapeRecognitionProject

-An application to detect shapes using OpenCV
+An application to detect geometric shapes using OpenCV

 ## Limitations